-- Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process; - All incidents are logged on CPOMS.
-In the case of visitors, they may speak to a DSL who will record the incident for them. - Staff must ensure the time and date of the incident is recorded: - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff names are allocated to incidents along with the time and date of the report, and staff must give details of their role within school; - The DSLs will comment on Cpoms when the report is passed to them and what action was taken alongside any outcomes achieved - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - 4.8.
-Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising. - On the first day of absence if parents/carers have not informed the school why the child is absent, we will contact parents/carers to find out where the child is and why he/she is not at school. - 4.9.
-All children attending our school are required to have a minimum of two identified emergency contacts.
+- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - Concerns should be logged on Cpoms.
+All school staff have a log in for cpoms, and visitors are directed to inform a member of SLT or the class teacher if they have a concern, so they can be supported to log the concern. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child

+- Staff must sign and date the report giving details of their role within school - The DSL, or an assistant DSL, must record when the report was passed to them and what action was taken alongside any outcomes achieved - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

+Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Phone calls will be made to ascertain why children are absent.
+Where contact cannot be made, alternative contacts listed for the child will be contacted or a home visit may be made.